-During your fourth year, you will spend two months on the UW urology oncology service, two months at St. Mary’s Hospital, and four months at the VA Hospital, which adjoins UW Hospital.
+During your fourth year, you will spend four months (split into two two-month blocks) at St. Mary’s Hospital, and four months at the VA Hospital, which adjoins UW Hospital.
 While at the VA Hospital, you are given primary responsibility for patient management and care.
 The remaining four months are divided into two two-month elective rotations, allowing you to focus your education on clinical areas of interest.

 During your fifth year, the emphasis is on major operative urologic cases as the Chief Resident.
-The year, again, is divided into two-month rotations, alternating between UW Hospital, oncology and benign rotations, and St. Mary’s Hospital.
+The year, again, is divided into two-month rotations, alternating between UW Hospital, oncology and benign rotations and UW Chief of Service rotations.

 Clinical experiences will give you a broad exposure to general urology, urologic oncology, stone disease, infertility, female urology, neurourology, and pediatric urology.
 You will benefit from multi-disciplinary clinics in each specialty, a philosophy that is strongly embraced at UW Hospital and Clinics.
 It will also include a high volume of experience in office-based procedures like cystoscopy with stent removals and placements, urodynamics, prostate biopsy, vasectomy, and many more.